Regia Anglorum

-Reconstruction & experimental archaeology
+Reconstruction and experimental archaeology

 The Wychurst Project

 The most high-profile of Regia Anglorum's activities is the Wychurst Project.
 On 3 acre of freeheld land in Kent, the group built a full-scale replica of a defended manorial burgh and the flooded ring ditch and bank surmounted by 220 metres of palisade enclosing an acre of land.
 The centre of the burgh sits a Longhall, which at 60' × 30' × 30' (approx 20 × 10 × 10 metres) is by far the largest building of its kind in Britain.

 The site is used for educational purposes and is open for public visits on special occasions.
 Regia Anglorum say that the primary purpose of the settlement is to enable the group's members to experience the lifestyle of the period in a more complete way than ever before.
 The site's name, Wychurst, is an Anglo-Saxon name meaning the village in the wood, is situated in woods near to the Wildwood Discovery Park 60 mi from Central London near Canterbury in Kent.